Sitefinity-SDK/Telerik.Sitefinity.Samples.ResponsiveImages/README.md

 ### Overview

+This sample demonstrates how to build a custom widget that displays responsive images.
+You can download the source code and implement it.
+Alternatively, you can follow the steps in the documentation article to create the widget from scratch.

 Responsive design technique builds a single template that dynamically adapts to any resolution or a device.

-In the Sitefinity CMS responsive design module, responsive images do not come out-of-the-box.
-This article demonstrates how to build a custom widget that displays responsive images.You can download the source code and implement it.
-Alternatively, you can follow the steps below to create the widget from scratch.

 ### Prerequisites
 - You must have a Sitefinity CMS license.